-The R&E Board has active construction projects as of December 31, 2021.
-The projects includes the administration building renovation project, the refuse derived fuel load out enclosure project, and the enhancement project.
-At year end, the R&E Board spent \$17,057,240 on the projects and has a remaining commitment of \$15,758,093.
+The R&E Board has active construction projects as of December 31, 2022.
+The projects include the administration building renovation project, the refuse derived fuel load out enclosure project, and the enhancement project.
+At year end, the R&E Board spent \$34,841,206 on the projects and has a remaining commitment of \$32,749,851.